iotaledger/iota.py/.github/ISSUE_TEMPLATE/bug_report.md

 - Node URL:
 - Network:

-## Hardware specification
+## Environment

-What hardware are you using?
+What operating system are you using?

 - Operating system:
-- RAM:
-- Number of cores:
-- Device type:

 ## Steps To reproduce the bug